May 25, 2017 Musicology, Opinion 4 Comments

 3. Assemble your evidence.

 In step one and step five you’ll enlist the help of professionals who will need some facts and evidence to do their jobs.
 You can begin to collect and organize the materials that prove you wrote your song and provide evidence of when you wrote it.
-This would include most importantly the recording of the version that you published or distributed, which hopefully matches the deposit copy you sent to the Copyright Office when you registered the copyright; any software files from the creation of the song, and also any evidence of how the infringer would have heard your song.
+This would include, most importantly, the recording of the version that you published or distributed, which hopefully matches the deposit copy you sent to the Copyright Office when you registered the copyright; any software files from the creation of the song, and also any evidence of how the infringer would have heard your song.

 4. Consider, with your attorney, how damages might work.

 You’re possibly going to be seeking damages of the ‘non-statutory’ type, which is related to the song’s profits and the percentage of those profits that are attributable to your copyrighted material.
 In other words, if the song were a 100% ripoff, you could be entitled to all the profits.
 If they stole just the chorus, you might be entitled to that portion.
-This is where musicology comes in.
+This is one area where musicology comes in.
 A musicologist can provide an analysis of whether or not your song was likely stolen (more on that later) and how much of the infringing song is attributable to yours.
 That analysis can inform the way you and your lawyer calculate and argue those damages.

 Again, not a lawyer.
 You should have an attorney helping you make these kinds of decisions.
-And step five is…

 5. Find a musicologist.